 If we have shot at your venue previously we can give options to where the best locations are based on the time of day in which your couples photos will be taking place.
 We understand clients have favorite areas around the venue they have chosen for their wedding day and we will do our best given the time allocated to make sure we captured all the wonderful things that attracted you to the venue given the time allocated.
 We want our clients to be confident when hiring us that we will guide them into getting the best, most creative and properly lit shots on their wedding day.
-So understanding that the fountain in the front of the hotel is gorgeous at high noon may not be the ideal spot to take all of your couples photos we can definitely try to snag a few unique ones there for sure.
+So understanding that the fountain in the front of the hotel is gorgeous at high noon, but may not be the ideal spot to take all of your couples photos is something we can definitely try to snag a few unique ones of for sure.

 If your venue is new to us as photographers we can arrange to do a walkthru with you or plan to arrive earlier on the day of to ensure that we have scouted and choose the best location to take photos as a couple on your wedding day.